|

 In A Chariot Drawn By Lions

-"While the Queen of Heaven reigns in her own right, it has recently been suggested that she be recognized as the consort of the King of Heaven, that is, the Lord, Yahweh.
+"While the Queen of Heaven reigns in her own right, it has recently been suggested that she be recognized as the consort of the King of Heaven, that is, the Lord, Jahweh.
 And this raises the topic of God's one-ness; does it include the female aspect as goddess or does God have a consort, worshipped with Him, or separately?
 While it is usual to think of God's biblical relationship with Israel as that of husband with wife, this is a theological polemic.
 Today it is being suggested that God's consort or wife, as much a deity as he himself, was acknowledged in the person of the Lady Asherah, whom we have already met in the Canaanite tradition."

 Asphodel P. Long